LvcioT/fizz-buzz/README.md

 * execution speed
 * test suite

+Thus, the actual implementation could be overthinked and not optimal.

 ### Implementation

 Each langauge lives in its own folder, has its own Docker infrastructure (Alpine if possible).